isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <br>
 <br><strong>Purchase of Physical Education Attire</strong>
 <br>
-<br>It is compulsory to wear the&nbsp;Zhenghua Secondary School House T-shirts&nbsp;and&nbsp;school
+<br>It is compulsory to wear the&nbsp;Zhenghua Secondary School PE T-shirts
-black PE shorts&nbsp;for PE lessons.&nbsp; Please purchase the correct House T-Shirts for your child/ward, as indicated in the table below.&nbsp;
+and&nbsp;school black PE shorts&nbsp;for PE lessons.&nbsp;It is advisable
-It is advisable to purchase a minimum of 2 sets of the PE attire.
+to purchase a minimum of 2 sets of the PE attire.
 <br>
 <br>
 </p>